joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 #### Architecture

-Azure Optimization Engine, runs on top of Azure Automation and Log Analytics.

 ![](/uploads/architecture.jpg)

+Azure Optimization Engine, runs on top of Azure Automation _(Runbooks for each data source)_ and Log Analytics and is supplemented by a storage account to store JSON, and Azure SQL database to help control ingestion _(last processed blob and lines processed)_.

 #### Additional Recommended Reading